Frequently Asked

 Can I walk-in and meet with a family doctor?

 No. This is not a walk-in clinic.
-Appointments must be made by phone.
+Appointments must be made by phone or online.

 Find Walk-in Clinics affiliated with the Barrie FMTU